xlwings/xlwings-server/docs/custom_scripts.md

 To connect a button on the ribbon to your script, you need a bit more work:

-[`app/templates/manifest.xml`](https://github.com/xlwings/xlwings-server/blob/main/app/templates/manifest.xml) has a section where it defines a ribbon button that calls:
+[`app/templates/manifest.xml`](https://github.com/xlwings/xlwings-server/blob/main/app/templates/manifest.xml) has a section where it defines a ribbon button:

 ```xml
 <!-- Ribbon button that calls a function -->